Create a Theme

 Extend the base theme

 If you’re trying to carefully tailor the appearance of the PDF, you might find that the default theme gets in the way too much.
-In this case, it might be better to extend the base theme.
+In this case, it might work better to extend the base theme.

 Here’s an example of a theme that extends the base theme: